Integralist/WWENetworkDownload/docs/generate.md

 python3 gen.py "/Volumes/SomeHarddrive/Videos/Wrestling/WWF/Shows/Prime Time Wrestling/"
 ```

+> Note: make sure inside of that directory is a folder that contains the actual videos to be edited.

 Additionally this script expects you to have subdirectories within it, that map to the year of the videos listed.
 So in the example `segments.txt` file above we have two videos dated from 1987 which means in our output directory we need to make sure there is a folder called `1987` that contains that listed video.